cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 can be used as a mold into which sulfur or wax is cast.
-It is an example of the kind of intermediate process that artists must have relied on in the sixteenth century, akin to making a 3D printed prototype in resin before casting in gold for a modern jeweler, but for which very little evidence survives.
+It is an example of the kind of intermediate process that artists must have relied on in the sixteenth century, akin to making a 3D printed prototype in resin before casting in gold for a modern jeweler, but for which very little historical evidence survives.

 There are two entries for breadmolding on [<u>fol.
 140v</u>](https://edition640.makingandknowing.org/#/folios/140v/f/140v/tl).
 Another on [<u>fol.
 156r</u>](https://edition640.makingandknowing.org/#/folios/156r/f/156r/tl) mentions breadmolding as an alternative process for “Molding promptly.”